 Takeaway 2 – Timing may be a bigger factor in being successful than you thought

-Following on from Bill Gates and his precocious luck to be presented with the opportunities that he was, we move on to timing.
+Following Bill Gates and his precocious luck to be presented with the opportunities that he was, we move on to timing.

 Gates was not just lucky to be born where he was, he was also lucky to be born when he was.

 He was born in 1955 and was growing up as computers started to become more widely available.
-If you look at many of the top IT entrepreneurs, they were born between 1953 and 1955.
+If you look, many of the top IT entrepreneurs were born between 1953 and 1955.

 Likewise, fourteen of the seventy-five richest Americans were born in the 1860s and 1870s when the industrial revolution was picking up pace.

 The inverse is also true for those less fortunate.
 If you were born in the 1890s and the 1910s and 20s, you were more likely to die in either the First or Second World War.